ForgeRock/forgeops/docker/ds/ds/README.md

 # DS Dockerfile for the Directory Service Operator (ds-operator)

 This image is used by the [ds-operator](https://github.com/ForgeRock/ds-operator).
-It supports a a "mutable" directory deployment where data _and_ configuration are stored on a persistent volume claim (PVC).
+It supports a a "dynamic" directory deployment where data _and_ configuration are stored on a persistent volume claim (PVC).
 In this regard, it behaves more like a traditional VM install.
 Changes made at runtime are persisted to the PVC.